 Big companies and bloggers alike use WordPress.com

-There are two WordPress.com pricing options: a Free plan with limited features (compared to other free website builders), and the Pro plan, which gives you access to premium themes and most plugins, for $15.
-There’s also their WordPress VIP service which is a hosting service at an enterprise scale.
+There are many WordPress.com pricing options ranging from a freemium plan with limited features (compared to other free website builders), to small business e-commerce plans to their WordPress VIP service which is a hosting service at an enterprise scale.

 CNN, Spotify, People, TIME, Microsoft, and The Rolling Stones are some of their most notable clients.
 In 2010 Microsoft shut down their Windows Live Spaces blogging service and began a partnership with WordPress.com